Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

         Select this option to allocate costs based on a formula defined in the *Formula* field.

 - *Formula*
-    Double-click this field to activate it and enter an excel formula.
+    Double-click this field to activate it and enter an Excel formula.
 The basic calculating operations (+, -, *, /) are permitted.

-[comment]: <> (Unsicher, wie die Formel funktioniert!
-Check!
-The basic calculating operations +, -, *, / are permitted. -> stimmt so?
-Ggf.
-Beispiel ergänzen.
-Formelaufbau ist unklar.)

 - [CLOSE]
     Click this button to close the *Allocation table* window.